grafana/mimir/docs/sources/operators-guide/mimir-runbooks/_index.md

 The limit is primarily used to protect a tenant from potential mistakes on their metrics instrumentation.
 For example, if an instrumented application exposes a metric with a label value including very dynamic data (e.g. a timestamp) the ingestion of that metric would quickly lead to hit the per-tenant series limit, causing other metrics to be rejected too.
 This limit introduces a cap on the maximum number of series each metric name can have, rejecting exceeding series only for that metric name, before the per-tenant series limit is reached.
-You can configure the limit on a per-tenant basis by using the `-ingester.max-global-series-per-metric` option (or `max_global_series_per_metric` in the runtime configuration).
+To configure the limit on a per-tenant basis, use the `-ingester.max-global-series-per-metric` option (or `max_global_series_per_metric` in the runtime configuration).

 How to **fix** it: